gwill704/Galactic_Chaos/README.md

 ```
 Or with the executable of windows, and use th files .txt as we will explain here.

-1. First of all you have to be in the same directory as the project
+1. First of all you have to be in the same directory as the project's orbits you want to plot
-2. Then you can draw one of the files to the display of gnuplot and it will execute itself
+2. Then you can draw one of the files to the display of gnuplot and it will execute itself.
+Can be fitnormal.txt or fiteotontorroncete.txt
 3. You should have generated the data with plots.ipynb